The Beginning

 bins and boxes of words,

-spinning megabytes
+spinning megabytes of words.

 They hint at the beginning.